JospehAdetifa/configure-ad/README.md

 Once the installation is finished you'll be promoted to sign out.
-Sigh out the relog into the Domain controller using it's public IP address.
+Sign out the relog into the Domain controller using it's public IP address.
 Ensure that you look in with the conect of the domain.
 You can do this by entering the domain name \ user.

 STEP 7: Create Orginisational Units.